NYC's Free Swimming Pools: What to Know Before You Swim

 - All swimming pools in NYC are open to the public every day during the summer season from 11am-7pm, with a break for cleaning between 3-4pm.
 Some popular pools are now separating their hours into five swim sessions to allow more guests a chance to visit.

 - You must bring your own combination lock for the lockers so you can store your shoes, bags, and other belongings.
 The lockers aren't huge, so bring as few items as possible or a second lock so you can use two.

 - You must be wearing a bathing suit to enter the pool area.
 If you like to cover up, a plain white T-shirt is the only article of clothing allowed.

 - Babies and toddlers must wear swim diapers.

 - Rubber flip-flops or water shoes are the only kind of footwear allowed.

 - A book or magazine are the only things you can bring into the pool area outside of your person—no purses, no wallets, no phones, etc.

 - No water toys or flotation devices are allowed, so leave the swim wings at home.

-- You cannot bring your cell phone, camera or other electronic devices into the pool area.
+- You cannot bring your cell phone, camera, or other electronic devices into the pool area.

 - You cannot bring food or drink into the pool area, although many pools do have places for eating outside of the pool deck.

-This post originally published in June 2009.
+Originally published in June 2009.